TEQSA’s fees and charges recover costs for regulatory activities undertaken to support Australia’s higher education sector.

 TEQSA fees and charges are determined by legislative instruments

 TEQSA’s fees and charges are determined by way of legislative instrument.
-TEQSA fees and charges from 1 January 2023 are determined by the:
+TEQSA’s fees and charges from 1 January 2026 to 31 December 2026 are based on the amended Cost Recovery Implementation Statement and set out in the following legislative instruments:

 Learn more about fees and charges